FuelLabs/fuels-rs/docs/src/contributing/tests-structure.md

 # Integration tests structure in `fuels-rs`

 The integration tests of `fuels-rs` cover almost all aspects of the SDK and have grown significantly as more functionality was added.
-To make the tests and associated `Sway` projects more manageable, they were split into several categories.
+To make the tests and associated `Sway` projects more manageable they were split into several categories.
 A category consist of a `.rs` file for the tests and, if needed, a separate directory for the `Sway` projects.

 Currently have the following structure: